PencilCoder

 Overview

-Events provides students a means to make their programs interactive.
+Events provide students a means to make their programs interactive.
 They therefore open up a range of new program design opportunities.

 Along with the basic concept of events, the lesson introduces a range of events-related concepts and terminology, including event listeners, event binding functions, and event handlers.
-This introductory lesson focuses on keyboard-related events because they can be accessed without making direct reference to event objects.
-Event objects, which provide additional options for reacting to keyboard events and facilitate processing other system events—in particular, mouse-related events—will be the focus of the following two lessons.
+This introductory lesson focuses on keyboard-related events because they can be accessed in Pencil Code without making direct reference to event objects.
+Event objects, which provide additional options for reacting to keyboard events and facilitate processing other system events will be the focus of two subsequent lessons, Event Objects! and Mouse Events!.

 More about the lesson

-Any operating system that supports GUIs constantly monitors events such as keystrokes or mouse clicks.
-The operating environment reports these events to the programs that are running.
-Each program decides what, if anything, to do in response to these events.
+Any operating system that supports GUIs constantly monitors system events such as keystrokes or mouse clicks.
+The operating environment reports these events to the program that is currently active.
+The program then decides what, if anything, to do in response to these events.

-Web browsers programs, such as Safari and Chrome, pass a subset of system event info on to JavaScript programs currently running in the browser.
+Web browser programs, such as Safari and Chrome, pass a subset of system event info on to JavaScript programs currently running in the browser.
+The browser processes these as HTML events.
 The list of accessible events is quite extensive, including things such as:

 • key presses